SEC’s focus on U.S. corporate bosses pays off with Musk settlement

 “The public wants to see our law enforcement, whether it be civil or criminal, hold those individuals responsible.
 That’s what is driving this focus on individual liability.”

-The SEC brought action last week against the former president and chief financial officer of LendingClub Asset Management, Renaud Laplanche and Carrie Dolan, and the former CEO and CFO of Walgreens Boots Alliance (WBA.O), Gregory Wasson and Wade Miquelon.
+The SEC brought action last week against the former president and chief financial officer of LendingClub Asset Management, Renaud Laplanche and Carrie Dolan, and the former CEO and CFO of Walgreens Boots Alliance, Gregory Wasson and Wade Miquelon.

 In Tesla’s case, the SEC fined Musk $20 million and forced him to step down as chairman to settle charges he committed securities fraud in tweets saying he was considering taking the electric carmaker private.
 Tesla itself was also fined $20 million.